sylvain1811/BDA-Project/README.md

 name for each article, by selecting more or less 5 words which describe best the article.

-It is a bit of an explanatory project, where multiple algorithms will be tried and compared.
+It is a bit of an exploratory project, where multiple algorithms will be tried and compared.

 ## Dataset description

-The dataset which is used for the analysis is available here:
+The datasets which are used for the analysis are available here:

 [Wikipedia dumps](https://dumps.wikimedia.org/enwiki/latest/)